catonzio/bashutils/README.md

 The `/bash` directory includes the following files:

+- `bash_aliases`: Contains the definition of the paths, sources the aliases and functions and a function to install the configuration.
 - `bash_aliases`: Contains custom aliases for the bash shell.
 - `bash_functions`: Contains custom functions for the bash shell.
 - `git_utils`: A script to help with git commits.